MIDL-Conference/midl-website-2019/pages/program/full-papers.md

 Accepted full papers have been published as [volume 102 of the Proceedings of Machine Learning Research](http://proceedings.mlr.press/v102/).
 At the conference, full papers were presented either as long orals or spotlight presentations, and were accompanied by a poster presentation.

+Some of the best papers also appeared in a [Special Issue in Medical Image Analysis](https://www.sciencedirect.com/journal/medical-image-analysis/special-issue/10KNBXB2JMW).

 The original timetable can be found in the [conference book](/conference_book.pdf).

 ## Long orals (18 min + 5 min Q&A)